pederz/Face-Image-Occlusions/README.md

 The [add_occlusions_on_images.ipynb](../main/add_occlusions_on_images.ipynb) requires a pretrained model from dlib called `shape_predictor_68_face_landmarks.dat` that can be downloaded from [http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).

+All biometric samples must be either `*.png`, `*.jpg`, or `*.jpeg` and be RBG or RGBA.

+### Filenames for similarity comparisons:
-All filenames of the biometric samples **MUST** start with an id followed by a delimiter and then a picture number, where the id is unique for each subject and each picture of the subject has its own number.
+If the biometric samples are going to be used in this projects similairty comparisons, then all filenames of the biometric samples must start with an id followed by a delimiter and then a picture number, where the id is unique for each subject and each picture of the subject has its own number.
 In this example, the delimiter is 'd'.
 Example:
 ````
 Person A:
 00001d001.jpg